 If you or a loved one works in construction, you know there are risks.
 However, this does not mean you should be subjected to negligence or carelessness on the job site.
-At the SMA Law Group, we are dedicated to helping construction workers and their families recover after a preventable incident.
+At SMT Legal, we are dedicated to helping construction workers and their families recover after a preventable incident.
 We will investigate what happened and work to secure the compensation you deserve.
-Call us today when you need a construction worksite accident attorney.
+Call us today when you need a construction worksite accident lawyer.

 Construction workers should never worry about compensation